libdriver/ads1115/CONTRIBUTING.md

            $(SRCS)
    ```

-9. Macro definitions are defined using DEFS, and compilation flags are defined using CFLAGS.
+9. Macro definitions are defined using DEFS and compilation flags are defined using CFLAGS.

    ```makefile
    # set the definitions